 The market for minimally invasive devices had an estimated value of $20 billion in 2018.

-With minimally invasive surgery forecasted to grow at around 8% year-over-year through 2024, one thing is clear: the global demand for minimally invasive devices is going to increase.
+With minimally invasive surgery forecasted to grow at around 8% year-over-year through 2024, one thing is clear: the global demand for these devices is going to increase.

-As the minimally invasive device segment is one of the primary markets ATL supports, we’ve compiled this blog post to help you develop a better understanding of minimally invasive devices and how they’re shaping the healthcare landscape today.
+As the minimally invasive device segment is one of the primary markets ATL supports, we’ve compiled this blog post to help you develop a better understanding of these devices and how they’re shaping the healthcare landscape today.

 What are minimally invasive devices?